yhyu13/neural-combinatorial-optimization-rl-tensorflow/README.md

 # Neural Combinatorial Optimization with RL

-TensorFlow implementation of [Neural Combinatorial Optimization with Reinforcement Learning](http://arxiv.org/abs/1611.09940) for the Traveling Salesman Problem (TSP) and the TSP with Time Windows (TSP-TW)
+TensorFlow implementation and extension of [Neural Combinatorial Optimization with Reinforcement Learning](http://arxiv.org/abs/1611.09940) for the Traveling Salesman Problem (TSP) and the TSP with Time Windows (TSP-TW)

 ![model](./Img/Pointer_Net.png)

-The Neural Network consists in a RNN encoder-decoder with an attention module connecting the decoder to the encoder (via a "pointer").
+The Neural Network consists in a RNN or self attentive encoder-decoder with an attention module connecting the decoder to the encoder (via a "pointer").
 The model is trained by Policy Gradient ([Reinforce](https://link.springer.com/article/10.1007/BF00992696), 1992).

 ## Requirements